 100% Online | Asynchronous | 3 Credits/45 Hours

-This course satisfies the Biology or Chemistry course prerequisite for the Doctor of Acupuncture Program completion track.
+This course satisfies the Biology or Chemistry corequisite for the Doctor of Acupuncture Program.

 This course introduces students to the relationship between the science of plant chemistry and herbal medicine.
 Students study the basic principles of phytochemistry and learn common chemical compounds located within plants of the Materia Medica.
-Topics explored include cannabinoids and pain management as well as important toxicity considerations when utilizing herbal medicine.
+Topics explored include cannabinoids and pain management, essential oil chemistry and healing, and the chemical compounds in plants that act as medicinal agents.

-Jacqueline serves as the CHP dispensary manager as well as the administrative director of the herbal program.
-She is a licensed oriental medicine practitioner and is board certified with NCCAOM.
-Along with expertise in Certificate in Chinese Herbal Medicine Program 50 acupuncture and oriental medicine, she is also a master’s graduate of the school of applied clinical nutrition at NYCC.
-Jacqueline currently works as an associate at Tao Integrative Medicine and teaches the herb dispensary practicum aspect of Clinical Skills and Observation.
+Jacqueline Lacava serves as our Dispensary Manager as well as the Director of the Chinese Herbal Medicine Program.
+She is a licensed practitioner of acupuncture and Chinese medicine, and is board certified with NCCAOM.
+Along with expertise in acupuncture and Chinese medicine, she is also a graduate of the School of Applied Clinical Nutrition at NYCC.

 Doctor of Acupuncture Program Director

-Dr. Janet Leidy serves as the Director of the Doctor of Acupuncture Program and also serves as Associate Professor in both the DAC and AcS programs.
+Dr. Janet Leidy serves as the Director of the Doctor of Acupuncture Program and also serves as Associate Professor in both the Doctor of Acupuncture and Master of Acupuncture programs.
 She served as Chair of the Acupuncture Studies department from 2011 to 2016.
-She is a licensed acupuncturist and practitioner of Oriental Medicine who is board certified with the NCCAOM.
+She is a licensed acupuncturist and practitioner of Chinese Medicine who is board certified with the NCCAOM.
 She is also a licensed massage therapist and is board certified with the NCBTMB.

 For students who take CHP632 prior to enrolling in the CHP program, they will have their CHP 632 tuition credited toward their CHP tuition.